17 Dec Digging Deeper: Your Complete Overview of Hemp

 The Legality of Hemp

-Hemp and hemp-derived products are now legal in the United States at the federal level.
+Hemp and hemp-derived products are now legal in the U.S. at the federal level.
 The 2018 Farm Bill that was signed into law in December 2018 clarified the legality of hemp and hemp products.
 It removed hemp from the Controlled Substances Act so that domestic farmers could begin growing the plant for commercial purposes.
 Up until the recent passage of the Farm Bill, hemp could only be imported.

 Hemp has had a complicated legal status in the U.S. ever since the country started its drug war.
 For many years, this incredibly useful plant was negatively associated with the stigma surrounding marijuana, leading to a patchwork of laws and regulations about the cultivation, processing, and sale of hemp in the U.S.